-- low The offset which is the starting point in the given array for the items to be obtained. - number The number of items to write.
+low The offset which is the starting point in the given array for the items to be obtained.

-- OffsetOutOfBoundsException when the offset is negative or greater than the size of the raw memory area.
-The role of the SizeOutOfBoundsException297 somewhat overlaps this exception since it is when the offset is within the object but outside the mapped area. - SizeOutOfBoundsException when the object is not mapped, or when the a short falls in an invalid address range.
+OffsetOutOfBoundsException when the offset is negative or greater than the size of the raw memory area.
+The role of the SizeOutOfBoundsException298 somewhat overlaps this exception since it is when the offset is within the object but outside the mapped area.

+SizeOutOfBoundsException when the object is not mapped, or when the a short falls in an invalid address range.
 This is checked at every entry in the array to allow for the possibility that the memory area could be unmapped or remapped.
 The store of the array into memory could, therefore, be only partially complete when the raw memory is unmapped or remapped mid-method.